Footprints and shoe prints as evidence

 Types of Evidence

 When shoe prints are found at a crime scene, investigators can often ascertain information on the brand names and styles of the shoes by running comparisons of the prints with the contents of a footwear database.
-While law enforcement officials have access to several privately-run databases, a 2021 study conducted by the Federal Bureau of Investigation (FBI) concluded that the establishment of a national footwear database system was not practical or economically feasible.
-The study suggested several regional options that could eventually be formulated into a national system.
+While law enforcement officials have access to several privately run databases, a 2022 study conducted by the Federal Bureau of Investigation (FBI) concluded that while the establishment of a national footwear database system was not practical or economically feasible, several regional options that could eventually be formulated to support the creation of a national footwear reference collection.

-Such prints can also provide some evidence on the gait of the person who made the impressions, especially if the person has a medical condition that affects how he or she walks.
+Such prints can also provide some evidence on the gait of the person who made the impressions, especially if the person has a medical condition that affects how they walk.
 In some cases, shoe prints can allow investigators to estimate the height, weight, and gender of the person who left them by measuring the stride, step length, and angle at which the feet contacted the ground.
 These elements can also indicate the rate of speed at which the person moved.

-Forensic scientists use a variety of chemical techniques to enhance both wet and dry foot impressions to make them easier to analyze, and a variety of techniques allow them to preserve foot and shoe marks in three-dimensional form for analysis.
-When the shoe and foot impressions found at crime scenes cannot be captured in any other way, investigators take photographs of them.
+Forensic scientists use a variety of chemical techniques to enhance both wet and dry foot impressions to make them easier to analyze, and a variety of casting techniques allow them to preserve foot and shoe marks in three-dimensional form for analysis.
+Common chemical enhancement methods include the application of ninhydrin, silver nitrate, or physical developer to porous substrates, as well as powder dusting and fluorescent dyes for non-porous or water-exposed surfaces.
+When the shoe and foot impressions found at crime scenes cannot be captured in any other way, investigators take photographs of them

 Research on Footprints